DanielSanRocha/combee/README.md

 ## Examples

+1) Check the notebook using evcxr_jupyter on [notebooks/analysis.ipynb](notebooks/analysis.ipynb) to an example of analysis of dataset.

-1) Below an example of loading a CSV file, filtering the dataset, and applying a function to each row:
+2) Below an example of loading a CSV file, filtering the dataset, and applying a function to each row:

 (dataset.csv)
 ```csv